bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-05-06-context-propagation-in-distributed-systems-and-cooperation-with-opentelemetry.md

 # Tracing introduction

 While building software systems sooner or later you will come across communication that happens between some separate components.
-It could be front-end calling back-end, it could be distributed microservice architecture deployed over huge cluster.
+It could be front-end calling back-end, it could be communication in distributed microservice architecture deployed over huge cluster.
 Nevertheless we will end up with executions that are being handled by separate processes - and finally we would probably like to correlate them in order to investigate some problems, analyze performance bottlenecks or just read logs from those separate processes joint together.

 ![system](/assets/img/posts/contextpropagation/system_graph.png)